 On March 20, the first round of voting on the Tezos blockchain closed, choosing between two competing proposals called “Athens A” and “Athens B”.

 The first change is to increase the gas limits on the blockchain, allowing for a higher transaction throughput.
 The second change concerns roll sizes.
-These are the aggregated Tezos tokens which are held by bakers in order to be randomly selected in the process of block creation.
+These are the aggregated Tezos tokens that are held by bakers in order to be randomly selected in the process of block-creation.
 It will be reduced from the current number of 10,000 XTZ, to 8,000 XTZ.
 This amendment would essentially lower the barrier to entry for bakers on the network and, hence, improve block creation.

 While there are other steps to be taken before the proposed changes come into activation, news of the kind are usually a precursor for significant price moves, as it is the case with Tezos’monthly performance.